All Episodes

 I lived in Pittsburgh at that time.

-That isn't great.
+That is in great.

-I mean, that's that's 1972, 1971.
+I mean, that's 1972, 1971.

 That's incredible.

-That you would remember Gimbal's window.
+That you would remember Gimbal's window?

 Well, I remember you.